design-automation/mobius-mooc-generator/README.md

 - type: problem-text (not supported at this time)

 At the moment, only 'problem-submit' and 'problem-checkboxes' are implemented.
-- problem-submit: A problem where the student needs to submit a file that will be uploade to the edx server and graded with an external grader.
+- problem-submit: A problem where the learner needs to submit a file that will be uploade to the edx server and graded with an external grader.
-- problem-checkboxes: A problem where the student needs to answer a checkboxes question (with multiple right answers).
+- problem-checkboxes: A problem where the learner needs to answer a checkboxes question (with multiple right answers).
 Feedback

-In both cases, after answering the question, the student can get feeback on the right answer.
+In both cases, after answering the question, the learner can get feeback on the right answer.

 ### Common Metadata For Component Files